eramons/techblog/content/post/asuschromebook_debian.md

 __Goal: Instead of booting from the sdcard, boot from the chromebook internal ssd__

 Since we'll need several tries in order for the custom built kernel to boot, it's good to be able to boot both from the sdcard and from the internal drive.
-With Ctrl-D we'll be able to boot with the experimental kernel we are building and with Ctrl-U we'll always be able to boot the already working mainline kernel on the sdcard first partition.
+With Ctrl-D we'll be able to boot the experimental kernel we are building and with Ctrl-U we'll always be able to boot the already working mainline kernel on the sdcard first partition.

 Tasks: